Dean and Chair Hiring

 other groups, as appropriate.

-In a chair search, the schedule should include meetings with the following:
+In a chair or director search, the schedule should include meetings with the following:

 the search committee;